-Vacations can be costly enough as it is, and with RV travel being regarded as relatively affordable it is proving to be more and more popular.
-With rising fuel costs though, the affordability is being gradually eroded away more and more; so to offset the increased expenditure, here is a list of the best ways to save fuel and stretch your budget that much further.
+Vacations can be costly enough as it is, and with RV travel being regarded as relatively affordable it is proving to be increasingly popular.
+With rising fuel costs though, the affordability is being gradually eroded away more and more; so, to offset the increased expenditure, here is a list of the best RV fuel saving tips that will help you stretch your RVing budget that much further.

 1. Your air-conditioner will sap your fuel efficiency massively, so try to travel at cooler times of the day and plan your route to avoid heavy traffic.

 2. Make sure your tires are correctly inflated; under-inflated tires produce more resistance on the road surface and reduce your fuel mileage.

 3. Check the wheel alignment.
 Wheel imbalances increase tire friction on the road resulting in reduced fuel mileage.

 4. Keep your engine properly maintained and correctly tuned with regular servicing.
 This way it will run much more efficiently.
 Using the manufacturer’s recommended motor oil will boost fuel efficiency by several percent, and something as basic as a clean air filter can increase it by up to 10%.

 5. Driving without an A/C cover and with the antenna up will generate a lot of wind resistance, increasing fuel consumption.